 Great identity resolution is the key to great data and great results

 Forrester recently published a piece on CDPs called: “For B2C Marketers, CDPs Overpromise and Underdeliver”.
 According to the report, the primary reason is weak or non-existent identity resolution: “Identity resolution lies at the heart of customer-centric marketing and makes or breaks a CDP’s legitimacy and effectiveness,” they write.

 We built Amperity, the only Customer Data and Identity Platform, from the ground up to solve this problem.
 Amperity specializes in industry-leading identity resolution and modern data management, using artificial intelligence to link records that otherwise would be impossible to connect.
 We do this with precision, speed, and at scale, and we let you keep your existing systems, teams, and campaigns intact.
 The result is that your campaigns start to perform at the levels you’d expect.

 We have the privilege of witnessing this again and again.
 One Amperity customer increased click through rate 240% by fueling their email campaign with better data.
 The segments and the creative were exactly that same.
 Another drove a 35% increase in ROAS without changing a thing except the data fueling their Facebook audiences.
 These are typical results.

 Identity resolution is critical to great marketing ROI.
-To learn more Amperity’s industry-leading identity resolution capabilities, read the white paper: How AI is the Key to Unifying All Your Disparate Customer Data, or visit our platform page.
+To learn more Amperity’s industry-leading identity resolution capabilities, read the guide: How AI is the Key to Unifying All Your Disparate Customer Data, or visit our platform page.